 - Write content in ways that Google can include in featured snippets

 - Insert your keywords into your meta descriptions

 - Use alt text to identify images in the blog

-- Include FAQs and related questions that people ask in your blog content.
+- Include FAQs in your blog posts and related questions that people ask in your blog content.

 - When considering the internal & external links to include, make sure they are helpful and are from reputable sources.